Birth certificate: Nigeria

 The birth certificate in Nigeria is a document that entails the date of birth, location (Town, L.G.A and state) and details of the parents.
 It is issued by the National Population Commission for every child and is usually issued at the hospital where the child is born and it is compulsory for everyone.

 The National Population Commission (NPC) formed in 1992, is the only body responsible for registering births, and issuing certificates in the country.

 For those who were not issued a certificate at birth, it is possible to apply for one up until their 18th birthday.
 However, only people aged 18 and below are issued a birth certificate.

 People above age 18 are issued an 'Age Declaration Affidavit'.
 Although now in Nigeria, you will have to provide an attestation letter issued by the NPC as the 'Age Declaration Affidavit' is no longer a sufficient document.

 An attestation letter is a written document given as backup for the 'Age Declaration Affidavit'.

 However, in terms of legal value and effect, the attestation of a birth certificate is equal to a birth certificate.

 The NPC Act states that only people born after 1992 are eligible to apply for birth certificate since that was when the NPC was formed.
 Also only birth certificate issued at birth or 60 days after birth is free any scenario after birth would require you to pay.

 Philippines

-A birth certificate in the Philippines is a document being issued by the Philippine Statistics Authority and has lifetime validity.
+A birth certificate in the Philippines is a document issued by the Philippine Statistics Authority and has lifetime validity.
 In almost all cases, this document is required by other government agencies as a primary requirement for getting service or benefits.

+Poland

+Birth records are created and kept by the registry office [Urząd stanu cywilnego (USC)] where the birth took place, records are regulated by Prawo o aktach stanu cywilnego (ustawa 2014).

+From 2015 to 2024, birth records were computerized in SRP (System Rejestrów Państwowych).